 Annual Fee: $0

-Why We’re Mentioning it: Discover’s got two solid credit card for students, but the Chrome requires less precious brain power.
+Why We’re Mentioning it: Discover’s got two solid credit card for students, but the chrome requires less precious brain power.
 It offers cardholders 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases every quarter and 1% on all purchases after that.
-(The Discover it for Students touts revolving 5% cash-back categories your teen will need to sign up for every quarter.)
-Plus, there’s an incentive to earn good grades: Cardholders will earn $20 cash back each school year their GPA is 3.0 or higher for up to the next five years.
+(The Discover it Student Cash Back touts revolving 5% cash-back categories your teen will need to sign up for every quarter.)
+Plus, there’s an incentive to earn good grades: Cardholders will earn a $20 statement credit each school year their GPA is 3.0 or higher for up to the next five years.

 3. Wells Fargo Cash Back College Card